What are the benefits of having a Baby Climbing Frame Indoors?

 The triangle will be used as the basis of play.
 Children will pick up toys and place them on the slide, throw objects or balls through the rungs, hide objects beneath the slide.
 This all helps with their learning of cause and effect and gravity, all the while working on developing those fine motor skills.

-Benefit 3: An indoor toddler climbing frame makes climbing safe!
+Benefit 3: A children's indoor climbing frame makes climbing safe!

 Caption: A child climbs up shelves, a children's indoor climbing frame keeps climbing safe!